 Who is Salamander for?

-We work with a number of partner organisations to ensure we are targeting those individuals who will benefit most from this unique experience.
-In recent years we have worked with several organisations, including local Schools, Job Centre Plus, Young Carers, Swindon Borough Council and the Swindon Down’s Syndrome Group.
+We work with a number of partner organisations to ensure we are targeting those individuals who will benefit most from this unique experience including local Schools, Youth Offending Teams, Swindon Borough Council Family Services, Swindon Young Carers, Swindon Down’s Syndrome Group and Wiltshire Area Boards.

 What can I expect from a Salamander course?